How To Fit Roof Shingles

 Step Three: Attach the detail strips to the eaves and verge of the roof.
 You can pick up quality detail strips in a range of colours to suit the style of your roof, including slate grey, red and green.
 Unroll the detail strip and create a 50mm eaves drip edge, nail to your roof deck at 50mm and lay the remaining strip at the verge nailing at 150mm centres with 50mm centre on the face of the verge.

 Step Four: Fix the roof shingles to the roof by starting at the eaves and working towards the verge.
-Keep the shingle tiles square to the eaaves and verge at all times to give you a clean finish.
+Keep the shingle tiles square to the eaves and verge at all times to give you a clean finish.

 Lay each roof shingle into position to create a ‘broken bond’ pattern and nail into place using a 20mm large headed clout nail.
 We recommend using 5 fixings per strip for added security.
-Trim oversized tiles to sie with a sharp knife if needed.
+Trim oversized tiles to size with a sharp knife if needed.

 Bond the eaves course tile and detail strip with bituminous sealant adhesive before using a heat gun to bond the other tiles to the lower courses.